Seems to me that we could just ask him....He IS still alive afterall!

 I also read he at one time had 14" Paiste Arbiter 602 hats but he gave them to George Harrison because he liked the Zildjians Hats better.
 These hats and the supposed 18" Arbiter came from an earlier time than he received the 20" Paiste cymbal.

-And from pictures of him right when he joined the Beatles it looks like he might of had some Paiste Stambuls in his arsenal.
-Some of the German-made Stambul models from the 50s/ early 60s (the "Gong Becken" Stambuls) had huge bells on them and it looks he might of used one or two of them.
+And from pictures of him right when he joined the Beatles it looks like he might of had some Paiste Stambuls in his arsenal The big bells look like that of the NS12 Stambuls and he might of used one or two of them.
 Could be something else but Paiste Stambuls would have been a solid, cheap option at the time.